 If you know me at all, you know I can never get enough fresh sweet corn in when it's in season, so let's make elote dip!
 It's creamy, light, citrusy, and a little spicy!
-It's a dip based on the flavors of Mexican street corn, a popular street food in Mexico and beyond.
+It's a dip based on the flavors of Mexican street corn, a popular street food I enjoyed while traveling in Mexico.

 Jump to:

-- Fresh sweet corn on the cob: I like to make elote dip with fresh corn kernels cut straight from the cob.
-The sweetness is unmatched.
+- Fresh sweet corn on the cob: I like to use fresh corn cut right off the cob when it's in season in recipes like corn cakes and corn chowder, and elote dip is no exception.
+The sweetness and texture is unmatched!
 Look for ears of corn that have bright green husks, and silks that are golden, not brown.

 - Cotija cheese: Cotija is a Mexican cheese made from cow's milk.
 It has a crumbly texture and a salty, milky flavor.
-It's not a melting cheese, it's made for "finishing" dishes like enchiladas or sweet corn salad.
+It's not a melting cheese, it's made for "finishing" dishes like enchiladas or corn and shishito salad.
+Feta cheese is a good substitution.

-- Fresh lime juice and zest: I can never leave citrus zest behind, so we'll use it to add freshness and aroma.
+- Fresh lime juice and zest: I always use the citrus zest when I'm using the juice, to add freshness and aroma.

-- Garlic: I like a bit of garlic to bring a savory aspect to balance the sweet corn.
+- Garlic: I like a bit of garlic to bring a savory aspect to balance the sweetness of the corn.

 - Cayenne pepper and chili powder: This will give us some spicy kick!